yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Connect / Database Engine is selected in Object Explorer.](images/image200.png "Object Explorer")

-50. Enter **BCDRAOG** as the Server Name.
+51. Enter **BCDRAOG** as the Server Name.
 This will be connected to the listener of the group that you created. **Note**: The username for your lab should show **CONTOSO\demouser**.

     ![In the Connect to Server Dialog box, the Server name is BCDRAOG, and the connect button is selected.](images/image201.png "Connect to Server Dialog box")

-51. Once connected to the **BCDRAOG**, you can select **Databases** and will be able to see the database there.
+52. Once connected to the **BCDRAOG**, you can select **Databases** and will be able to see the database there.
 Notice that you do not know directly which server this is running on.

     ![A call-out points to ContosoInsurance (Synchronized) in SQL Management Studio.](images/image202.png "SQL Management Studio")

-52. Move back to **PowerShell** on **SQLVM1**.
-Open a new file, paste in the following script, and select the **Play** button.
+53. Move back to **PowerShell** on **SQLVM1**.
+Paste in the following script, and execute it.
 This will update the Failover cluster with the IP address of the Listener that you created for the AOG.

+    >**Note**: You may have to copy and paste one line at a time.
+Sometimes the copy & paste operation pastes the lines of PowerShell in backwards.

     ```Powershell
     $ClusterNetworkName = "Cluster Network 1"